StasKnjazev/jimmy/README.md

 An Arch installer with a funny name.

-It's not interactive.
-It takes a YAML file as input, checks if it's valid, generates a Shell script based on it.
+Buuuut it's not interactive: it takes a YAML file as input, checks if it's valid, and generates a Shell script.

 ## Getting started